最終更新日: 2025年3月26日

 Abundant resources around the world

-As the world's population continues to grow, the demand for plastics and paper will continue to grow.
-On the other hand, because of its abundance, limestone has excellent supply stability and is inexpensive as a raw material to replace plastics and paper.
-For this reason, LIMEX, which is made from limestone, is attracting attention from all over the world, including countries where water resources are scarce and rely on imported paper, and African regions where resource consumption is accelerating due to population growth.
-It is more than just a new material, it is also a business that distributes new wealth around the world.
+The world's population will continue to grow, and the demand for plastics and paper will continue to increase.
+In this regard, limestone is abundant, so it has excellent supply stability and low price as an alternative raw material to plastics and paper.
+For this reason, LIMEX, which can be made from limestone, is attracting attention from all over the world, including countries with scarce water resources that rely on imports for paper, and African regions where resource consumption is accelerating due to population growth.
+It is not just a new material, but also a business that distributes new wealth around the world.

 Domestic production and shipment of self-sufficient limestone